mileskin/zombie-jasmine-spike/README.md

 If you are interested in manually fiddling with the application (not much to see though), you may start the server by calling

+    cd ./application
-    node ./application/foo-twitter-client.js
+    node ./foo-twitter-client.js

-which uses port 8002 by default (may be overriden by using port={port} argument).
+which uses port 8002 by default (may be overriden by using --port={port} argument).
 Scripts

     ./start-application.sh
     ./stop-application.sh